Find Affordable College Courses

 Santa Barbara, CA

-Santa Barbara City College ranked #7 on this year’s Most Popular Horticulture Associate Degree Schools in California list.
-Located in the small city of Santa Barbara, SBCC is a public college with a fairly large student population.
+Santa Barbara City College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
+It came in at #7 on the list.
+Located in the city of Santa Barbara, SBCC is a public college with a fairly large student population.

 Women make up 60% of the horticulture majors at the school.